 A logo is a mark of identity for easy recognition.
 It is comprised of pictorial or typographic elements and forms part of a bigger identity package to communicate a company’s identity and values.
 The compression and distillation of meaning from big and complex concepts to a simple mark is what makes good logo design.

 What is a good logo design?

 - Good logo design is truthful – A good logo must honestly represent its brand and what the company is about.

-Good logo design is timeless – A great logo must be long-lasting and not follow fashion, graphic or cultural trends that are often fleeting and impermanent.
+- Good logo design is timeless – A great logo must be long-lasting and not follow fashion, graphics or cultural trends that are often fleeting and impermanent.